pjm407/introduction-to-real-estate-data-analytics/README.md

 This repository contains the lecture materials for REDA1-CE1000, *Introduction to Real Estate Data Analytics*, at the NYU Schack Institute of Real Estate.

 R code will be distributed through Moodle.
-Materials, based on the course developed by Professor Timothy H. Savage, have been modified by the author and are subject to edits.
+Materials, based on the course developed by Professor Timothy H. Savage (thsavage), have been modified by the author and are subject to edits.
 Used with permission.
 All errors my own.

 ## Week 1